 For this overview we've only used half of the knobs in the VCF 1 module (Cutoff, Resonance, and Filter type).
-Here's a quick description of the other controls, with details in the Filters section [p.29] of the Voice Architecture chapter [p.22].
+Here's a quick description of the other controls to be found in VCF 1, with details in the Filters section [p.30] of the Voice Architecture chapter [p.23].

 - Brute Factor adds distortion by feeding the filter output back into itself.
 This can be subtle or wild.
 Try with various VCO 1 mixer levels. - VCF ENV Amt routes VCF 1 through VCF ENV.
 Lower the Cutoff to make headroom for the envelope. - Level controls the output level of VCF 1.
-Results are most obvious when the Series/ Para knob is 50-100% to the left.
+Results are most obvious when the [Series/Para] knob in the VCF 2 (Ladder Filter) section is 50-100% to the left.